Atom-Learning/components/documentation/content/components.form.primitives.slider.md

       Please note: the `value` or `defaultValue` passed in should always be an array.

+      Please note: the slider or its container need to have a width to be displayed correctly.

       <CodeBlock live={true} preview={true} code={`<Slider defaultValue={[50]} css={{ width: '320px' }} />`} language={"tsx"} />